-Brighton Therapy Partnership recently hosted a workshop on intimacy in the therapy room, looking at how intimacy can be a vital step in building better relationships with clients and supporting them.
+In 2019, Brighton Therapy Partnership hosted a workshop on intimacy in the therapy room, looking at how intimacy can be a vital step in building better relationships with clients and supporting them.
 The workshop was run by attachment-based psychoanalytic therapist Linda Cundy.
-Whilst it was packed with insights over the course of several hours, we wanted to summarise the most important issues around intimacy and counselling for everyone here.
+Here we outline the most important takeaways from the event around intimacy and counselling.

 What do we mean by intimacy?

 First up, it’s important to address what we mean by intimacy in counselling and psychotherapy.
 Multiple definitions of intimacy have been suggested.
 A few of them are laid out here: